vanedaza/piscis/README.md

 Piscis is an app that allows users to vote for the type of interaction observed in images of galaxies pair.

 This is app was built used Django framework.
 Django is a Python-based free and open-source web framework, which follows the model-template-view (MTV) architectural pattern.
-It is maintained by the Django Software Foundation (DSF), an independent organization established as a non-profit.
+It is maintained by the Django Software Foundation (DSF), an independent organization established as a non-profit ([Article](http://astronomiaargentina.fcaglp.unlp.edu.ar/b62/2021BAAA...62..310D.pdf)).

 In particularly the versions used in this project are Django = 2.2, pytz==2019.2 and Python = 3.7.
 The packages described in **requirements.txt** are necessary to start up.